 Paddling Trails along Colorado River

-Explore the Colorado River through Central Texas as you paddle under bridges and pass groves of cottonwood trees.
-Find two different trails though both either start or exit in the center of Bastrop.
+For water lovers, paddling the Colorado River through town is a top thing to do in Bastrop, Texas.
+As an official paddling trail, paddlers will go under bridges and pass groves of cottonwood trees.
+With two different trails, both either start or exit in the center of Bastrop.

 Bastrop River Company